navkar/XamarinSpectrumAppDemo/readme.md

 # App specifications

 **NOTE:** I have tested this App on iOS only, NOT on Android.
-There is not code for Android as of now!.
+No code is available for Android.

 Covers the following features